rxharja/http-server-from-scratch/README.md

 Every buffer size and protocol limit is a compile-time knob, collected in one
 place: [`include/http_server/Config.h`](include/http_server/Config.h).
-Each is `#ifndef`-guarded, so you override any of them without editing the file — either on the compiler command line or by defining it before including any `http_server` header:
+Each is `#ifndef`-guarded, so you override any of them without editing the file, either on the compiler command line or by defining it before including any `http_server` header: